 The Prospectus Development course is offered during January and summer doctoral miniterms, upon request.
-To be eligible for this course, a student must have passed the qualifying examination and have a research proposal approved by the Music Faculty, as described above.
+To be eligible for this course, a student must have passed the qualifying examination and have a research proposal approved by the music faculty, as described above.
 Students who submit a research proposal by the November 1 or April 1 deadline should register for the course during online registration.
-If the Division does not approve the research proposal, the student will be dropped from the course without penalty.
+If the research proposal is not approved, the student will be dropped from the course without penalty.